Garvit414/A-EYE-VISION/README.md

 • Convolution Neural Network(CNN)

 ##USP:
-• Lightweight
+• Lightweight<br />
-• Compact and powerful ESP-32 used
+• Compact and powerful ESP-32 used<br />
-• Affordable
+• Affordable<br />
-• Android app which will run the ML model
+• Android app which will run the ML model<br />
-• Focus on less feature more performance
+• Focus on less feature more performance<br />